-A Valencia Emblematic Free Walking Tour should be on everyone’s ‘to do’ list when visiting Valencia in Spain.
+A Valencia Emblematic Free Walking Tour should be on everyone’s things to do when visiting Valencia in Spain.

-How to Enjoy Your Valencia Emblematic Free Walking Tour
+How to Enjoy Your Free Walking Tour Valencia

 - Ensure you are at the meeting point at the Plaza de la Virgin at least 10 minutes before the tour starts.